fieldtrip/website/reference/ft_volumewrite.md

    cfg.vmpversion    = 1 or 2 (default) version of the vmp-format to use

- The default filetype is 'nifti', which means that a single *.nii file will be written using the SPM8 toolbox.
-The 'nifti_img' filetype uses SPM8 for a dual file (*.img/*.hdr) nifti-format file.
+ The default filetype is 'nifti', which means that a single *.nii file will be written using the freesurfer toolbox.
+The 'nifti_img' filetype uses SPM for a dual file (*.img/*.hdr) nifti-format file.
  The analyze, analyze_spm, nifti, nifti_img and mgz filetypes support a homogeneous transformation matrix, the other filetypes do not support a homogeneous transformation